Eduardo Biazus

-Eduardo Henrique Biazus (born 13 March 2001), known as Eduardo Biazus, is a Brazilian professional footballer who plays for CSA, on loan from Portuguesa.
+Eduardo Henrique Biazus (born 13 March 2001), known as Eduardo Biazus, is a Brazilian professional footballer who plays for Portuguesa.
 Mainly a centre-back, he can also play as a defensive midfielder.

 Career

 Biazus was born in Curitiba, Paraná, and represented Paraná Clube, Andraus, J. Malucelli and São Joseense as a youth.
 He made his senior debut while on loan at Foz do Iguaçu in 2021, helping the side to achieve promotion from the Campeonato Paranaense Série Bronze.

 In July 2022, after winning the year's Campeonato Paranaense Série Prata with Foz, Biazus moved to Grêmio Prudente also on loan.
 He also won the Campeonato Paulista Segunda Divisão with the side, but finished the year at Patriotas.

 On 23 November 2022, Biazus returned to Grêmio Prudente, now on a permanent contract.
 After being an undisputed starter for the side, he moved to Série C side São Bernardo on loan.

 On 29 November 2023, Biazus was announced at fellow third division side CSA, with a buyout clause.
 On 7 January 2025, he left the club and signed for Portuguesa.

 On 14 August 2025, after Lusas elimination from the Série D, Biazus returned to CSA again on loan.